Everything you need to know about Puccini’s Tosca in one place – right here!

 What is this production like?

-Edward Dick’s brand new production of Tosca blends Renaissance Roman grandeur with contemporary references in a collusion of old and new.
+Edward Dick’s critically-acclaimed production of Tosca blends Renaissance Roman grandeur with contemporary references in a collusion of old and new.
 In Tom Scutt’s highly theatrical design, a vast golden dome hangs above the stage, in which a fresco of Mary Magdalene is painted.
 The dome moves in each act to create a different space, tipping vertically to become a sky full of stars as Cavaradossi lives out his final hour in Act III.